KSDaemon/nunjucks-intl/README.md

 License
 -------

-This software is free to use under the Yahoo!
-Inc. BSD license.
+This software is free to use under the BSD license.
 See the [LICENSE file][LICENSE] for license text and copyright information.